uelkerd/SAMO--DL/CODE_QUALITY_README.md

 - Any PR > 50 files
 - Any branch > 48 hours old
 - Any PR title with "and", "also", "plus"
-- Any description > 2 sentences
+- Any PR summary > 2 sentences (detailed descriptions in body are encouraged)

 ## 🎯 WHY THIS WORKS